crisc98/ECE358-L2/README.txt

   will build a bus network accordingly.
 - Added a "cancelled" flag to the "DiscreteEvent<>" class to allow events to be ignored instead of going through the difficulty of removing them from the priority queue before they have been reached.
+- Changed the totalTransmittedBits counter into a double to handle massive values.

 ***Time Spent***: